aditya345-coder/Strivers-A2Z-DSA-Sheet-Solutions/Step 9 : Stack and Queues [Learning, Pre-In-Post-fix, Monotonic Stack, Implementation]/Step 1: Learning/README.md

         Stack<Character> stack = new Stack<Character>();
         char [] str = s.toCharArray();
         for(int i=0; i<str.length; i++){
-            if (map.containsKey(str[i])){
+            // When you encounter an opening bracket, push it to the top of the stack. if (map.containsKey(str[i])){
                 stack.push(str[i]);
             }
             else{
-                if (stack.isEmpty()){
+                // When you encounter a closing bracket, check if the top of the stack was the opening for it.
+                // If yes, pop it from the stack.
+Otherwise, return false. if (stack.isEmpty()){
                     return false;
                 }